What is Macular Degeneration

 Finally, one of the major misconceptions is that macular degeneration causes blindness.
 Even in the most severe cases, AMD does not cause blindness.
 And the peripheral vision that remains, can be used to carry out the activities.

 In the first place, there are 2 forms of macular degeneration: the dry and wet form.
 Dry macular degeneration is also known as non–neovascular.
 And the wet form is neovascular.
 Of the two forms, dry macular degeneration is most common.
 In addition, there are about 85–90 percent of cases diagnosed with this form.

 Dry macular degeneration

-Is a yellow colored deposit under the retina.
+It is a yellow-colored deposit under the retina.
 Also known as drusen begin to accumulate around the macula.
 Drusen are made from lipids, a fatty protein.
 These yellow spots are a collection of debris from deteriorating tissue.
-Dry macular degeneration causes the gradual loss of central vision. however, the symptoms are not as severe as the wet form.
+Dry macular degeneration causes a gradual loss of central vision. however, the symptoms are not as severe as the wet form.

 Wet macular degeneration

 A chronic eye disease that causes blurred vision or a blind spot in your visual field.
 The cause is from abnormal blood vessels.
 The growth of new blood vessels in and around the macula.
 Through a process known as neovascularization.
 In addition, the new blood vessels that develop, tend to leak and bleed.
 Which causes the macula to swell and bulge, altering the central vision.
 In other words, this is the most aggressive form of AMD, though very less common.
 However, vision impairment is severe in this case.
 Causing major loss of central vision as the disease advances to the next level.

 - Family history